Ashna2002/Internship-Data-Analysis-With-Python/README.md

-    ○ Visulaize data using Line plot,scatter plot,Bar plot and Histogram ○ Customize the charts with labels, titles, and legends

-✔️TASK 4 : Performing exploratory data analysis
+    ○ Visulaize data using Line plot,scatter plot,Bar plot and Histogram ○ Customize the charts with labels, titles, and legends ✔️TASK 4 : Performing exploratory data analysis

     ○ Distribution of variables
     ○ Identify outliers
-    ○ Check for correlations between variables (pearson correlation coefficient)
+    ○ Check for correlations between variables (pearson correlation coefficient) ✔️TASK 5 : Feature Engineering and Selection

+    ○ Generate meaningful features from existing data ○ Use techniques like PCA or feature importance to select the most important features ○ Optimize feature sets for improved model performance